lucasdamasceno96/lucasdamasceno96/README.md

 ## 🎯 Objectives

-My goals are to specialize and obtain certifications related to cloud computing ☁️ and cybersecurity 🔒, deepening my knowledge in these areas, as well as bringing solutions that generate value for companies 💡.
+My goals are to specialize and obtain certifications related to cloud computing ☁️ and software development, deepening my knowledge in these areas, as well as bringing solutions that generate value for companies 💡.

   [![lucasdamasceno](https://github-readme-stats.vercel.app/api/top-langs/?username=lucasdamasceno96&hide=html&layout=compact&theme=default)](https://github.com/anuraghazra/github-readme-stats)